ai4os/ai4-docs/source/snippets/edit-metadata.rst

   - ``nomad_job``: the Dashboard deployment UUID you used to train the final model,
   - ``mlflow_run``: the MLflow run UUID you used to train the final model,

-Some fields are pre-filled via the AI4OS Modules Template and usually do not need to be modified.
+Some fields are pre-filled via the AI Modules Template and usually do not need to be modified.
 Check you didn't mess up the YAML definition by running our `metadata validator <https://github.com/ai4os/ai4-metadata>`__:

 .. code-block:: console